Boosting Large Language Models with Mask Fine-Tuning: Experiments

-Loss surface visualization is commonly used to analyze the model optimization process, sharing the insight of model status from loss perspective, therefore, we visualize the loss surface of MFT to illustrate its training dynamics.
+\textbf{Mask Fine-Tuning Loss Landscape.} Loss surface visualization is commonly used to analyze the model optimization process, providing insights into the model's status from a loss perspective.
+Thus, we visualize the MFT loss surface to illustrate its training dynamics.
 Fig.~\ref{fig:loss_surface} shows the surface of LLaMA2-7B on math and instruction following domains.
-The FFT upper bound, continued FFT, and MFT are represented by green star, purple rectangle, and red triangle, respectively.
-We find MFT always optimizes the model to a better status compared with FFT start point and its continued version resulting in over-fitting for both training and test.
-We supplement loss surface for coding domain in Fig~\ref{fig:supp_loss_surface_coding}.
+The Best FFT, continued FFT, and MFT are represented by the green star, the purple rectangle, and the red triangle, respectively.
+We find that MFT always optimizes the model to a better status than the Best FFT start point and its continued version in both training and test scenarios.
+We supplement more theoretical analyses in the Appendix.